jvinceg/JSAssessment_Garcia/README(Assessment.sol).md

-Simple Overview
+Simple Overview:

 The Assessment smart contract provides basic financial account management functionalities, such as deposits, withdrawals, and            balance tracking.
 It emphasizes secure transactions through ownership verification, error handling, and event logging, making it a       great learning resource for Solidity development.

 Videos/Links related to the project: